 State employee files notice of intent to sue over sex claims

 TRENTON, N.J.
-(AP) — A state government employee who says her allegations that she was sexually assaulted by a campaign staffer to Democratic Gov. Phil Murphy were ignored or downplayed has filed a notice of intent to sue the state for damages.
+(AP) — A state government employee who says her allegations that she was sexually assaulted by a campaign staffer to Democratic Gov. Phil Murphy were ignored or downplayed has filed a notice of intent to sue New Jersey for damages.

 An attorney for Katie Brennan filed the notice of tort claim last week.